CoFH/cofh.github.io/docs/flux-infused-sickle/index.md

 empowered, it can break up to 121 blocks in a 11x11 area, and consumes 1,200 RF per use.

+When sneaking, a flux-infused sickle breaks only one block at a time.

 ### Weapon
 An uncharged flux-infused sickle has an attack speed of 1.4, and deals 2 damage.
 When charged, it deals 5 damage as well as 1 flux damage (a special type of